gordonbanderson/silverstripe-elastica/docs/en/SearchPages.md

 ##Configuring a Search Page
 ###Search Site Tree Only
 Select the 'Site Tree Only' checkbox, and then save the page.
-This will simulate the standard SilverStripe search, namely all pages in the SiteTree, but using Elastic Search.
+This will simulate the standard SilverStripe search, namely all pages in the SiteTree, but using Elasticsearch for the free text searching.
 ![Search the SiteTree Only] (https://raw.githubusercontent.com/gordonbanderson/silverstripe-elastica/screenshots/screenshots/elastica001-site-tree-only.png
 "Search the SiteTree Only")

 ###Selected List of ClassNames
-It is possible to restrict the classes that are searched, useful for example if searching a particular subset of your site likes of a blog.
+It is possible to restrict the classes that are searched, useful for example if searching a particular subsection of a site likes of a blog.
 In the example below only pages of type Blog or BlogPost are returned from the search.
 ![Search Blogs Only]
 (https://raw.githubusercontent.com/gordonbanderson/silverstripe-elastica/screenshots/screenshots/elastica002-blogpost.png